 - The childcare workforce is less qualified than both the teaching workforce and the general female workforce.
 In 2018, 25.1 per cent of childcare workers held a degree as their highest qualification level.
-By contrast, 92.8 per cent of teaching workers and 37.1 per cent of all female workers hold a degree or equivalent qualification.
+By contrast, 92.9 per cent of teaching workers and 37.1 per cent of all female workers hold a degree or equivalent qualification.
 Meanwhile, 36 per cent of childcare workers' highest qualifications level was to GCE, A-level or another equivalent Level 3 qualification, versus only 1.9 per cent of the teaching workers and 21.1 per cent of working women. - There are important differences across individual occupations in terms of highest qualification held: 31.5 per cent of teaching assistants and 28.1 per cent of educational support assistants have a degree, but only 16.5 per cent of nursery nurses and assistants do.
-Instead, 46.9 per cent of nursery nurses and assistants have a GCE, A-level or equivalent qualification, and 19.2 per cent have GCSE grades A\-C. - Qualification levels of childcare workers are increasing very slowly and sometimes erratically.
-In 2018, 25.7 per cent of childcare workers holding a National Vocational Qualification as their highest qualification were qualified at Level 1 or 2, 62.4 per cent at full Level 3 (which requires two A-levels or equivalent), and only 5.8 per cent at Level 4 or above.
-The general trend over the last few years has been towards a slight increase in the percentage of childcare workers holding a Level 3 qualification as their highest qualification, driven by nursery nurses and assistants, but changes are erratic across years.
+Instead, 46.9 per cent of nursery nurses and assistants have a GCE, A-level or equivalent qualification, and 19.2 per cent have GCSE grades A-C. - Qualification levels of childcare workers are increasing very slowly and sometimes erratically.
+In 2018, 25.7 per cent of childcare workers holding a National Vocational Qualification as their highest qualification were qualified at Level 1 or 2, 62.4 per cent at full Level 3 (which requires two A-levels or equivalent), and only 5.8 per cent at Level 4 or above.i The general trend over the last few years has been towards a slight increase in the i Staff can be counted in the EYFS staff:child ratios at level 3 if they hold a level 3 early years educator qualification (diploma plus GCSEs in English and maths at grade C or above) or functional skills at level 2.
+The LFS does not allow to look into functional skills but only to differentiate between level 2 and 3.

+percentage of childcare workers holding a Level 3 qualification as their highest qualification, driven by nursery nurses and assistants, but changes are erratic across years.
 For example, the increase in the proportion of nursery nurses holding a Level 3 qualification from 65.9 per cent in 2013 to 68.3 per cent in 2018 hides the fact that an initial jump to 73 per cent in 2016 was followed by a decrease between 2016 and 2018.